-Though not commonly discussed, rebluing a gun is an important process to maintaining your firearm’s look and utility.
+Though not commonly discussed, rebluing a gun is an important process for maintaining your firearm’s look and utility.

 By rebluing your weapon, you can ensure that it maintains a superior look and feel without sacrificing functionality or safety.